jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OA 7 Opening balances of memorandum accounts
 Balances carried forward
 (1) The opening balance of a memorandum account at the start of a tax year or income year, as applicable, is the closing balance of the account in the previous tax year or income year, as applicable.
-Credit date
-(2) The credit date or debit date for an opening balance is,— (a) for an imputation credit account, the first day of the tax year:
-  (b)
-  (c)
-  (d) for a branch equivalent tax account of a BETA person, the first day of the income year:
-  (e) for an ASC account, the first day of the tax year:
-  (f)
-  (g) for a Maori authority credit account, the first day of the tax year.
+Credits and debits forming opening balances
+(2) The amount of each credit or debit that forms part of the opening balance of a memorandum account is treated as recorded in the relevant memorandum account on the date on which it was originally recorded.
 First year
-(3) If a consolidated group, company, or person starts a memorandum account during a tax year, no credit for an opening balance arises in the account.
-But this subsection does not apply—
+(3) If a consolidated group, company, or person starts a memorandum account during a tax year, the treatment of existing credits and debits is set out as follows:
-  (a) when the companies of 2 or more consolidated imputation groups choose to combine to form, or to join, an imputation group, for which see section OP 3(2) (Changes in consolidated imputation groups):
+  (a) when the companies of 2 or more consolidated imputation groups choose to combine to form, or to join, an imputation group, see section OP 3(2) (Changes in consolidated imputation groups):
-  (b) when the companies that are part of an imputation group choose to convert their status to that of a consolidated group that is a consolidated imputation group, for which see section OP 3(3):
+  (b) when the companies that are part of an imputation group choose to convert their status to that of a consolidated group that is a consolidated imputation group, see section OP 3(3):
-  (c) to a resident imputation subgroup associated with a trans-Tasman imputation group, for which see section OP 4 (Resident imputation subgroups).
+  (c) for a resident imputation subgroup associated with a trans-Tasman imputation group, see section OP 4 (Resident imputation subgroups).

 ### OA 8 Shareholder continuity requirements for memorandum accounts
 When this section applies